jrossstocholm/deployfilestosharepointdocumentlibrarybuildstep/README.md

 ```

 When you run the above command, you will be prompted for a Personal Access Token to authenticate to the Marketplace.
 For more information about obtaining a Personal Access Token, see [Publish from the command line](https://www.visualstudio.com/en-us/integrate/extensions/publish/command-line).

+Check the following article for detailed description of publishing process of VSTS extension to marketplace and specific tenant: https://www.visualstudio.com/en-us/docs/integrate/extensions/publish/overview